 Data centers require a tremendous amount of power to operate efficiently.
-Resilient, sustainable alternatives for emergency backup power is one way data centers are working on increasing their focus to greener operations.
+Finding resilient, sustainable alternatives for emergency backup power is one way to drive to cleaner operations.

 By Phil Fischer